-Goods are frequently donated by well-meaning members of the public and can include a wide variety of items.
+Frequently, goods are donated by well-meaning members of the public and can include a wide variety of items.
 Examples include electrical goods, toys, bicycles, furniture, clothing and other home wear.
-In many cases, it is your responsibility to make sure all these donations are checked and are safe to sell onwards.
+In many cases, it is your responsibility to make sure these goods are checked and are safe to sell onwards.